samuel-book/samuel_shap_paper_1/notes.md

 Scatter plots and violin plots
 SHAP values for hospitals for patients attending each hospital

-Range of hospital SHAP -1.4 to +1.4.
-This range of SHAP (log odds) represents a 15 fold difference in odds of receiving thrombolysis (most are in the range of -1 to +1, but this still represents a 7-8 fold difference in odds of receiving thrombolysis).
-Standard Deviation is 0.52 (representing a 2.8 fold difference in odds with +/- 1SD).

 ## Notebook 03a: Isolation of hospital